croffler/hugo-test/site/content/xap102adm/the-runtime-environment.markdown

 {{% anchor GSRuntimeEnv %}}

 A processing unit is deployed onto the XAP runtime environment, which is called the [Service Grid](/product_overview/the-runtime-environment.html).
-It is responsible for materializing the processing unitâ€™s configuration, provisioning its instances to the runtime infrastructure and making sure they continue to run properly over time.
+It is responsible for materializing the processing unit's configuration, provisioning its instances to the runtime infrastructure and making sure they continue to run properly over time.

 # Starting a Service Grid